PostModern Spirits

 With a name like PostModern Spirits, you know you're in for something a little different.
 This distillery challenges traditional spirit-making methods, collaborating with local brewers to create one of Tennessee's early single malts using cherrywood-aged beer.
 For cocktail enthusiasts, PostModern offers gins and liqueurs crafted specifically for making the perfect drink.
 Located in the Jackson Terminal in Old City Knoxville, the distillery features outdoor seating, allowing you to enjoy your drinks while taking in the city.
 Open Monday-Sunday with tours, given by the owners for a personal touch, each Saturday and Sunday.
 Tours must be booked online.

-Take a Whiskey Flight to PostModern Spirits
+Take a Whisky Flight to PostModern Spirits

 Map to Distillery